Contents

 When the program is finished importing, a small window pops up telling you the count (the number of names imported).
 If the count looks correct, you can assume the import went through without a problem.
 To verify the validity of your import, click on the Recipient window’s Search button.
 There you can do a date range or name search to find the records imported.

-Importing from Excel
+Importing names from Excel

 In Excel, open the file containing the names and birth dates you want to export to a text file for importing into News of the Past Professional.